 The tang extends the length of the ergonomic Novodur handle, a tough and durable resin, which is fully bonded to the tang and triple riveted for outstanding balance, strength and comfort.

-The high carbon, non-staining steel is an exclusive Henckles formula and has been set with Henckles proprietary Friodur ice hardening system.
+The high carbon, non-staining steel is an exclusive Henckels formula and has been set with Henckels proprietary Friodur ice hardening system.

 This provides maximum non-staining and non-rusting properties, greater blade strength and improved resistance to corrosion and pitting.